 In essence, to fix this problem, you don't have to do anything at all, because it's only the preview of yourself in the video that you see that looks the wrong way round.

-That's because mirroring is turned on by default when using Zoom.
+That's because mirroring is turned on by default when using Zoom and other services.
 You can test this by reaching out to shake hands with yourself - mirroring will see both you and your video image reaching out with the same hand.
 That's how you know mirroring is on.
-It's also mirrored in Skype and Google Meets too.
+It's also mirrored in Teams, Skype and Google Meets too.

 Why is mirroring used?